 Having the right technology has gone way past recruiting the stereotypical millennials.
 It’s become a make-or-break with workforces of all ages and verticals.
 Be strategic and keep up-to-date on what’s happening in your industry.
 If you don’t, great talent will abruptly leave you in the dust.

-About the Author Ryan Gibbons serves as the Senior Director of Commerce & Operations and is responsible for creating operational efficiencies to support a low cost-to-serve model.
+About the Author Ryan Gibbons serves as Director, BSO Support Services for Day & Zimmerman..
 Prior to this role Ryan has served in a variety of roles focusing on HR technology and operational efficiency.
 Ryan holds a Bachelor of Business Administration degree from Temple University, hikes, skis, cooks and enjoys building furniture.